-I grow up and my interest for science during my adolescence increased, which motivated me to begin to read scientific magazines.
+I grow up and my interest in science during my adolescence increased, which motivated me to begin to read scientific magazines.
 I remember that time when I was reading one of my very first magazines, I surprisingly found an article explaining the physics behind Roberto Carlos’ goal: my favourite sport and science combined in an excellent read.
-Unfortunately, the concepts involved there were still a bit complex for me in order to completely understand it.
+Unfortunately, the concepts involved there was still a bit complex for me in order to completely understand it.
 But I promised myself: one day, I have to be able to study in detail this goal.
-And now that I am a PhD student in mathematics and working in fluid mechanics, finally decided to do it.
+And now that I am a Ph.D. student in mathematics and working in fluid mechanics, finally decided to do it.
 It was not easy though, but quite funny.
 A lot of information regarding this topic can be found in many scientific journals.
 I read some of them and managed to write my very own version of an article explaining the science and mathematics about free kicks (more specifically, Roberto Carlos’ one).

 You can completely read it here.
 Here in this blog, I will show some stuff that could not be included in the original article.